 - The following grades/statuses are not considered as successful completion of a course: F, W, I, IP, U, N, or NS.

-SAP includes a student’s total academic history including any enrollment periods in which a student did not receive financial aid or received academic forgiveness.
+SAP includes a student’s total academic history, including any enrollment periods in which a student did not receive financial aid or received academic forgiveness.
 SAP will be reviewed after each semester for financial aid recipients.
-If it is determined that a student is not meeting SAP, the student will receive a warning e-mail at the end of the semester.
+If it is determined that a student is not meeting SAP, the student will receive a warning via College e-mail at the end of the semester.
 Students will be allowed financial aid conditionally for one additional semester of attendance, and future aid will be put on hold pending a review of grades.
-After the review of grades, if it is determined that a student is not meeting SAP, the student will receive a suspension e-mail indicating their financial aid has been suspended.
-The student must submit an SAP Appeal e-form for review in order to potentially receive any financial aid for the upcoming semester.
+After the review of grades, if it is determined that a student is not meeting SAP, the student will receive a suspension notice via College e-mail indicating their financial aid has been suspended.
+The student must submit an SAP Appeal e-form for review in order to potentially receive financial aid for the upcoming semester.

 It is the student’s responsibility to read, understand, and adhere to the SAP policy in order to remain eligible for financial aid.
 Failure to comply with this policy can result in the student’s financial aid being terminated at Cincinnati State.